adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 device) is disabled.
 4.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.
 5. `./resizeWidth` - Defines a resize width for resizing the images which are DAM assets, while keeping the original aspect ratio.
 If the value is bigger than the natural width of the image, it will have no effect.
 It will also have no effect on SVG images.
-6. `./enableAssetDeliveryService` - If `true`, assets will be delivered through Dynamic Media.
+6. `./enableAssetDelivery` - If `true`, assets will be delivered through Dynamic Media.
+This will also enable optimizations based on
-7. `./enableModernImageFormats` - If `true`, modern image formats are allowed.
-Available only if `./enableAssetDeliveryService` is enabled.
+   [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
+Currently, this optimization is available only for webp.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: